 Toxic products are everywhere.
 The biggest sources of toxicity may be the personal care products you use daily such as deodorant, hair products, cosmetics, fragrances, and even your toothpaste.

 It shocked me to see over 200 toxic ingredients are used in commercial products which can disrupt your hormone levels, cause health symptoms, and are even cancer-causing.

 In my Health For Life™ program, I analyze 25 of my clients’ most frequently used items to point out how many times they are exposed to potentially dangerous chemicals that can be listed under 6-20 different names each!
 I research them all to help you make important changes for your long term health.

-12 of the worst chemicals in your cosmetic and personal products:
+12 of the worst chemicals in your cosmetic and personal care toxic products:

 Formaldehyde is a carcinogenic gas found in synthetics and preservatives.
 Scientists have known formaldehyde as a carcinogen since 1980.
 Sadly formaldehyde is used in nail polish, shampoo, deodorant, and hair products like dyes, relaxers, and straighteners.